FC Goa's Ishan Pandita on India call-up: I'm a bit lucky, thankful and excited | Goal.com

 "You can always look at it in two ways.
 I've hardly played 50-60 minutes but contributed with four valuable goals for us to be in the playoffs this season.
 The team (FC Goa) has done a fantastic job and I feel good, and looking to put in some more good performances against Mumbai and hopefully, that adds up," he added.

-Four goals in a season are what he previously achieved at Lorca, playing in the Spanish Tercera Division, after nearly 900 minutes of gametime.
+Four goals in a season is what he previously achieved at Lorca, playing in the Spanish Tercera Division, after nearly 900 minutes of gametime.

 Opining his rise under Goa coach Juan Ferrando, Pandita said, "Juan is a very good coach.
 I'm thankful to him for the effort and attention he's given me in training.
 I've been doing my best to develop myself under his style of play and hopefully, I can get more minutes on the field."